Elias Díaz Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Red Sox's 4.59 team ERA ranks 23rd across all MLB pitching staffs.
+- The Red Sox have a 4.53 team ERA that ranks 21st among all league pitching staffs.

-- Red Sox pitchers combine to rank 22nd in baseball in home runs allowed (84 total, 1.3 per game).
+- The Red Sox rank 22nd in baseball in home runs given up (84 total, 1.3 per game).

-- The left-hander last pitched on Tuesday against the Cleveland Guardians, when he threw seven innings, allowing two earned runs while giving up six hits.
+- His last time out came on Wednesday against the Cleveland Guardians, when the righty tossed three innings, surrendering one earned run while giving up five hits.

-- In five games this season, the 34-year-old has a 3.81 ERA and 12.5 strikeouts per nine innings, while giving up a batting average of .232 to his opponents.
+- The 27-year-old has a 3.44 ERA and 8.8 strikeouts per nine innings across 12 games this season, while allowing a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.